BaibaNi/BaibaNi/README.md

 ### [Person Register](https://github.com/BaibaNi/personRegister_separate_files)
 Allows you to register a person in the database by name, surname and personal ID code.
 This project was challenging when I wanted to improve the code by separating it into multiple files.
-I still have to improve the Exception handling, but I think it's great.
+I dit it, and I think it's great.

 ### [Sign-up and Log-in page](https://github.com/BaibaNi/SignLogIn)